Test in production without watermarks.

 License.LicenseKey = "Your Key"

 You can load the Excel file using the WorkBook.Load() function.
-This method returns a Workbook object, which represents the entire Excel file.
+This method returns a Workbook object, representing the entire Excel file.

 workbook = WorkBook.Load('sample.xlsx')